Faizism/supermarket_analysis/README.md

 │   └── figures        <- Graphics and visualizations used in reporting.
 │
 ├── requirements.txt   <- Required Python libraries for this project.
-│
-└── src                <- Source code for data processing, analysis, and modeling.

 ```

 ## 5. Summary of Finding